 And of course, some exclusive tunes that you might be familiar with.

 The graphics are decent overall and the actual fight animations look pretty cool.

 Hell, Shadow Dragon and the Blade of Light is one of the main inspirations for a new sub-genre of RPGs at the time.
 Coordinating soldiers on a grid map is fun and addicting.
 And when you outsmart overwhelming odds, you feel proud of yourself for completing a difficult chapter without losing soldiers and getting all the possible rewards.

 But even at the time it was released, how the hell was ANYONE expected to beat this game fairly?
 Remember, this was during an era where emulators weren’t around so save states aren’t possible.
 If you don’t make the right choices on who to level up, the last chapters will be nearly impossible to complete without losing your soldiers.

 Combined with the clunky pacing of the actual gameplay, the game’s novelty wears thin really fast.
 When you put a lot of time and effort into this game, only to royally screw up and lose a valuable soldier, it’s one of the most frustrating moments in a video game ever.
 You wasted all that time for nothing.
 Now you have to go reset and start over.

-Playing this game has been an interesting experience for me, considering I could’ve just played the Nintendo DS remake instead.
+Playing Shadow Dragon and the Blade of Light has been an interesting experience for me, considering I could’ve just played the Nintendo DS remake instead.
 But as it is, yeah… I definitely CAN’T recommend this game to anyone other than the most diehard Fire Emblem fans.
 It’s just not worth playing normally.

 But as a game that started a series that boomed in popularity in a much later future, it’s not bad.
 It just comes to show that Shouzou Kaga was definitely onto something pretty awesome when he led the charge of the series for the first few games.